Fall Sports Cancelled: In adversity, strong teams focus on opportunity.

 But there are things you desire that you don’t have.
 Results you want that you’re not producing.
 Places you want to be that you’re not getting.
 The reason is you either haven’t tried or you're not good enough . . . yet.

 Doesn’t matter, get better.
 Always the mindset.
 Always the answer.

 “Doesn't Matter, Get Better” (DMGB) is a simple, sticky reminder that no matter where you are, no matter what happens, no matter what the result, you have to keep moving forward at your best.

 How many times have you seen someone start, struggle, then quit?
 How often do you see people make progress and see some success then become complacent with their standards and effort?
 DMGB is required in both sets of circumstances.
 Win or lose, DMGB is the mindset for your next move.
 It always supplies the obvious answer.

-DMGB doesn't mean ignore your feelings, pretend like it’s no big deal, and forget the past.
+DMGB doesn't mean ignoring your feelings, pretending like it’s no big deal, and forgetting the past.
 Not at all.
 The DMGB Mindset appreciates everything that happens.
 It reflects and learns from wins and losses.
 It embraces reality and encourages optimism.
 It uses every experience as a step in the process and a launchpad to improve.

 DMGB does more than direct your mindset after wins and losses, it keeps you grounded to the reality that your circumstances don't define you.
 Your choices do.

 No matter what happened yesterday, you are responsible for today.
 No matter what happens today, you are responsible for tomorrow.
 DMGB is liberating and humbling.

 For all those reasons, DMGB is an incredible mindset for anyone who wants to live as the best version of themselves.
 Like anything worth gaining, learning how to use and live The DMGB Mindset requires a lifetime of effort.
 But it will bring you immediate value.